MMMikeM/DND-Campaign/project/rules/7-enhancements.md

 ### 7.4.2 Arcane Sight

-> **Basic Effect** (0 SP, 1 Action, Self (30ft), Instantaneous): Briefly sense presence/direction of active magic OR make check DC 10 to suppress lowest-level magic effect on target until start of your next turn.
+> **Basic Effect** (0 SP, 1 Action, Self (30ft), Instantaneous): When you or an ally within 30 ft is hit by an attack OR targeted by a harmful spell or effect, you can use your Reaction to impose disadvantage on that triggering roll.

 ### Mode: Detect Magic ✦ 2 SP